sjl421/algo-1/DailyCheck.md

 Questions for daily check
 ---

-Below are some simple yet fundamental questions that can be solved in 15-20 minutes.
+Below are some quite simple yet fundamental questions that can be solved in 15-20 minutes.

 Just pick one or two and solve with pen and paper.